bacpop/PopPUNK/docs/model_fitting.rst

 - Score synthesises the above as :math:`(1 - \mathrm{density}) * \mathrm{transitivity}`,
   which gives a single number between 0 (bad) and 1 (good) which in many cases is at a maximum when it accurately describes strains in the data.
+- Two further scores for larger networks.
+See :ref:`alt-scores` for more information on these.

 .. _bgmm: